bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - The `implicit operator` in C# defines an implicit conversion between types, e.g. `public static implicit operator Result<T>(T? value) => Create(value)` allows assignment of a value of type `T` directly to a variable of type `Result<T>`, and the compiler will automatically convert it using the `Create` method.
 This simple assignment `Result<string> result = "hello";` implicitly calls `Result<string>.Create("hello")`
 - `with` expressions: TODO
 - Extension methods: TODO see `Wintermute.Application/DependencyInjection.cs`
+- `ArgumentNullException.ThrowIfNull(foo)`
+- An EF gem I like is `HasData`, which is a code-first approach to reference data seeding e.g. `builder.HasData(Permission.UsersRead)`

 ### Primary Constructors